NOTE: The information below is for U.S. citizens and resident aliens.

-An enrolled student, or the person who can claim the student as a dependent, may be able to claim an education credit on Form 1040 or 1040A.
+An enrolled student, or the person who can claim the student as a dependent, may be able to claim an education credit on Form 1040.
 The Form 1098-T is a statement provided by the educational institution, which is required to support any claim for an education credit.

 To see if you qualify for a credit, and for help in calculating the amount of your credit, refer to IRS Pub.
-970, Tax Benefits for Education, Form 8863 and Instructions, and the filing instructions for Form 1040 or 1040A, available on the IRS website www.irs.gov.
+970, Tax Benefits for Education, Form 8863 and Instructions, and the filing instructions for Form 1040, available on the IRS website www.irs.gov.

 The University of Alabama is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or advisor.